Think you can't get HIV?

 Here are 3 stories about people who never thought they were at risk from HIV-

-Jane and Brian's story
+Emily and Tom's story

-They are both now on HIV medication which helped them return to good health and remain together.
+They are both now on HIV medication which has helped them return to good health and remain together.